maciejsaw/query-string-router/README.md

 - the URL will update to ```www.yourpage.com/?actveTab=contact```
 - the onParamChange action will be triggered

-## Q&A:
-#### Are onParamChange actions retriggered each time I set params?
-No, the action will only run when param changed.
-This prevents the unneccessary flickering of screen and redundant DOM updates.
-#### Why there are 3 scripts to load?
-This package makes use of 'jQuery', 'jQuery deparam' plugin and 'mini-meteor.js'.
-I assume that you already have jQuery, so we need to load 'deparam' plugin, 'mini-meteor' and the 'query-string-router' itself
-#### Can I use boolean values in params?
-Yes, but note that they will be treated like strings.
-To be on the save side in your conditional statements you should use: ```if (value === 'true')```  instead o ```if (value === true)```
-#### Does it work in old browsers?
-No, because it relies on 'pushstate'

 ## List of methods:
 | Method        | Arguments           | Description  |
 | ------------- |-------------| -----|